Kadle11/kadle11.github.io/index.md

 ---

 ## About Me
- Vishal Rao is a third-year Ph.D. student in Computer Science at Georgia Tech, advised by [Ada Gavrilovska](https://sites.cc.gatech.edu/home/ada/).
+ Vishal Rao is a third-year Ph.D. student in Computer Science at Georgia Tech, advised by [Prof. Ada Gavrilovska](https://sites.cc.gatech.edu/home/ada/).
 He is broadly interested in distributed systems with a focus on systems for emerging memory technologies and high-performance computing.
 His current work explores the use of memory disaggregation and near-data processing for datacenter workloads (HPDC